-See point 6 for information about the general meeting/supervisory board.
+Refer to point 6 for information about the general meeting/supervisory board.
 The board of directors has eight regularly attending members of whom seven are appointed by the supervisory board and one by the employees.
 Four board members are women of whom three are elected by the supervisory board and one is an employee representative.
-Meetings of the board of directors are also attended by a regularly attending alternate in addition to a regularly attending alternate for the employees.
+Meetings of the board of directors are also attended by one regularly attending alternate for the employees.
 Members of the board of directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
 The Group CEO is not a member of the board of directors.
 None of the members of the board of directors appointed by the supervisory board are in any employment relationship or independent contractor relationship with the Group beyond their posts as elected officers.
 The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board members elected by the employees.
 The chair and deputy chair are elected by the supervisory board at separate elections for one year at a time.

-The board of directors is composed based on criteria of competence, capacity and diversity and in accordance with the Bank's articles of association.
-The individual director's background is described in the annual report.
-The election committee has drawn up specification requirements for the composition of the board of directors.
+The board of directors is composed based on criteria of competence, capacity and diversity and in accordance with the bank's articles of association.
+The individual director's background is described in the annual report and at smn.no.
+The election committee has established specific requirements for the composition of the board of directors.
 The board meets at least 11 times each year, and the members' attendance at meetings of the board of directors is described in the annual report.
-The directors are encouraged to own the Bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report and on the Bank's website.
+The directors are encouraged to own the bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report.